Navigation

 On Tuesday, November 5, Miamians will head to the polls to elect America's next president, as well as federal and state lawmakers, local school board members, county commissioners, and even Miami-Dade County's first sheriff in nearly 60 years.
 Notably, state constitutional amendments enshrining abortion access and recreational marijuana will also be on the ballot this year in Florida.

-Monday, October 7, is the deadline to register to vote in Florida for the 2024 general election.
-If you aren't registered by then, you won't be able to vote on Election Day.
+Monday, October 7, was the deadline to register to vote in Florida for the 2024 general election.
+Which means if you aren't registered, you can't vote on Election Day.

 Here's a handy guide on what to know before casting your vote:

-When Do I Need to Register to Vote?
+When Do I Need to Register to Vote in Florida?

-To vote in this upcoming election, eligible Florida voters must register to vote with their county’s supervisor of elections by Monday, October 7.
+To vote in this upcoming election, eligible Florida voters must have registered to vote with their county’s supervisor of elections by Monday, October 7.

 What's the Deadline to Request a Mail-In Ballot?